losardor/tesiLaurea/README.md

-This is my repository for the tesi di laurea progec
+this is my repository for the tesi di laurea project